 A stylish and cerebral guard whose unorthodox jump shot and cool demeanor powered the New York Knicks to two NBA titles.

-Dick Barnett played the game with a rhythm all his own.
-Known for his trademark fall-away jumper and a celebratory shout of 'Fall back, baby!' after a big shot, he combined flair with fundamental soundness.
-His path to the NBA spotlight was forged at Tennessee A&I (now Tennessee State), where he led the Tigers to three consecutive NAIA national championships.
-As a professional, he was a consistent scorer, first with the Syracuse Nationals and then the Los Angeles Lakers.
-But his legacy was cemented when he joined the New York Knicks in 1965.
-There, his mid-range game and defensive intelligence made him the perfect complement to Walt Frazier in the backcourt.
-Barnett was a starter on the Knicks' 1970 and 1973 championship teams, providing veteran poise and clutch scoring.
-His game was not about athletic explosion but about craft, positioning, and an unshakable belief in his ability to get to his spot and hit the shot.
-Long after retirement, his contributions were finally enshrined with his election to the Basketball Hall of Fame in 2024.
+Dick Barnett led Tennessee A&I (now Tennessee State) to three consecutive NAIA national championships.
+He played his trademark fall-away jumper and shouted 'Fall back, baby!' after a big shot.
+As a professional, he scored consistently for the Syracuse Nationals and the Los Angeles Lakers.
+He joined the New York Knicks in 1965, where his mid-range game and defensive intelligence made him the perfect complement to Walt Frazier in the backcourt.
+Barnett started on the Knicks' 1970 and 1973 championship teams, providing veteran poise and clutch scoring.
+His game was about craft, positioning, and an unshakable belief in his ability to hit the shot.
+He was elected to the Basketball Hall of Fame in 2024.

 1928–1945